openmc-dev/openmc/docs/source/methods/photon_physics.rst

 ==============

-Photons, being neutral particles, behave much in the same manner as neutrons, traveling in straight lines and experiencing occassional collisions which change their energy and direction.
+Photons, being neutral particles, behave much in the same manner as neutrons, traveling in straight lines and experiencing occasional collisions which change their energy and direction.
 Photons undergo four basic interactions as they pass through matter: coherent (Rayleigh) scattering, incoherent (Compton) scattering, photoelectric effect, and pair/triplet production.
 Photons with energy in the